1. Who can be sponsored?

-8. Are we able to sponsor Syrian refugees?
+8. Can we sponsor Palestinian refugees?

-10. Are we able to sponsor Rwandan refugees, or is Rwanda considered a safe country now?
+9. Are we able to sponsor Rwandan refugees, or is Rwanda considered a safe country now?

-11. Are de-facto dependants eligible to come to Canada under the One-Year Window of Opportunity (OYW) program?
+10. Are de-facto dependants eligible to come to Canada under the One-Year Window of Opportunity (OYW) program?

-12. We would like to sponsor a refugee family that consists of a woman, her spouse, their two children (4 and 8 years old), one nephew (6 years old) of the woman and the sister of the spouse (27).
+11. We would like to sponsor a refugee family that consists of a woman, her spouse, their two children (4 and 8 years old), one nephew (6 years old) of the woman and the sister of the spouse (27).

-13. My refugee case was denied in Sweden – can I be privately sponsored to Canada?
+12. My refugee case was denied in Sweden – can I be privately sponsored to Canada?

-14. Can we sponsor a refugee who is in Italy and does not have permanent status there?
+13. Can we sponsor a refugee who is in Italy and does not have permanent status there?

-15. Are there any other reasons why someone might not be eligible for resettlement?
+14. Are there any other reasons why someone might not be eligible for resettlement?

-- their circumstances have changed;
+- Their circumstances have changed;

-- new information, which was not presented in the previous application has come to light; or
+- New information, which was not presented in the previous application has come to light; or,

 - Canadian laws affecting the case have changed.